During a solar eclipse, the Moon passes between the Earth and the Sun. Credit: NASA/Dominic Hart.

 To find out more about the eclipse on April 8, 2024, check out www.eclipsequebec.ca.

 Our program aims to educate participants about the unique astronomical event that is solar eclipses, provide information on how to observe them safely, and equip participants with the skills required to be an effective eclipse ambassador.
-It includes scientific content training, resources (glasses, printables, presentations), tips and tricks for equitable science communication, and ongoing support from career astrophysicists for future eclipse-related initiatives.
+It includes scientific content training, resources, tips and tricks for equitable science communication, and ongoing support from career astrophysicists for future eclipse-related initiatives.

-Our 4.5 hr training course is currently offered in-person at the Université de Montréal.
-Several interactive activities are included, inviting participants to handle materials (scale models, eclipse telescope), reflect on their role as science communicators, and examine the various important factors that need consideration when organizing a solar eclipse-related initiative.
+Our 4 hr training course is currently offered in-person at the Université de Montréal campus MIL.
+Several interactive activities are included, inviting participants to handle materials (scale models, eclipse telescope), reflect on their role as science communicators, and examine the various important factors that need consideration when participating to a solar eclipse-related initiative.

 As an “Eclipse Ambassador” you will: